Kelvin Trimper Scholarship

 • Researching specific programs or initiatives that could improve customer outcomes.

-• Delivering and evaluating the outcomes of a pilot program or initiative that will improve customer outcomes.
+• Delivering and evaluating the outcomes of a pilot program or initiative.

 • Training to improve customer engagement and advocacy skills.